cnsoft/cocos2d-kamcord-ios/README.md

 ## Introduction
-/Users/kevin/git/kamcord/cocos2d-kamcord-ios/Examples/cocos2d-iphone-1.0.1/tests/RotateWorldTest.m

 Kamcord is a built-in gameplay recording technology for iOS.
-This repository contains an SDK that works with Cocos2D-1.0.1.
-It allows you, the game developer, to capture gameplay videos with a very simple API.
+This repository contains a Kamcord SDK that works with Cocos2D-1.0.1 and allows you, the game developer, to capture gameplay videos with a very simple API.
-Your users can then replay and share these gameplay videos via YouTube, Facebook, Twitter, and email.
+Your users can then replay and share these gameplay videos via Facebook, Twitter, and email.

 In order to use Kamcord, you need a developer key and developer secret.
-To get a pair, please email Kevin at <a mailto="kevin@kamcord.com">kevin@kamcord.com</a>.
+To get these, please email Kevin at <a mailto="kevin@kamcord.com">kevin@kamcord.com</a>.

+Kamcord relies on **iOS 5.0** APIs.
+You can still will run without problem on older version of iOS, you will not be able to to record video.
+We have tested Kamcord on physical devices and can confirm that it runs on the following devices:

+- iPhone 3GS
+- iPhone 4
+- iPhone 4S
+- iPod Touch 3G
+- iPod Touch 4G
+- iPad 1
+- iPad 2
+- iPad 3

-This is currently an alpha V0.1 build.
-We will be making lots of improvements over the next few months.
+This is currently an alpha 0.1.0 build.
+We will be making lots of improvements and adding many features over the next few months.
 We'd love to hear your feedback and thoughts.
-If you have any questions or comments, please don't hesitate to email Kevin.
+If you have any questions or comments, please don't hesitate to contact us.

+## A Sample Application

+Before we dive into how to use Kamcord in your own applications, let's run through a quick working example that's set up to run right out the box.
+Open the project located at `Examples/cocos2d-iphone-1.0.1/cocos2d-ios.xcodeproj` and select `RotateWorldTest` from the dropdown.
+Build and run that application and you will see the familiar `RotateWorldTest` from the Cocos2D suite of tests. **Make sure to run the application on a physical device with iOS 5+, not the simulator.
+Video replay does NOT work on the simulator!**

+After 10 seconds, the Kamcord view should appear allowing you to replay a video recording of those first 10 seconds and share that video via Facebook, Twitter, and/or email. `ParticleTest`, `SceneTest`, and `SpriteTest` all work the same way.

+`RenderTextureTest` is coolest because it allows you to start and stop recording by pressing the two corresponding buttons at the top right of the screen.
+When you press `Stop Recording`, you will again see the Kamcord view with options to replay and share.
+Later on, we'll walk through all the code we need to add recording and replay functionalities to `RenderTextureTest`.

+There is no practical limit on how long you can record for.
+Everything gets written immediately to disk and old videos are always being erased, so the only real limitation is the device's hard drive size.
+Since modern iOS devices have 16+ GB of hard disk space, you can safely record one continuous gameplay video for over 24 hours straight, an upper limit your gamers will probably never run into.

 ## Installation

+Now let's walk you through how to get Kamcord into your games.

+### Framework

 <ol>
 <li style="margin: 0";>Clone this repository to your local development machine.</li>
-<li style="margin: 0";>Drag and drop <code>Kamcord.framework</code> into your project.</li>
-<li style="margin: 0";>Under <code>Other Frameworks</code>, drag and drop <code>AWSiOSSDK.framework</code> into your project.</li>
-<li style="margin: 0";">Drag and drop <code>Resources</code> to your project. <b>For steps 3-5, make sure to check the box next to the target application you want to link this library to (your game, presumably).</b></li>
+<li style="margin: 0";>Under <code>Frameworks</code>, drag and drop <code>Kamcord.framework</code> and <code>AWSiOSSDK.framework</code> into your project.
+Also add the files under <code>Resources</code> to your project.
+Make sure to check the box next to the target application you want to link these frameworks and resources to (your game, presumably).</b></li>
 <li style="margin: 0";>Ensure you have the following frameworks under <code>Build Phases</code> ==> <code>Link Binary With Libraries</code>:
 	<p>
 	<ul>